GravityKit/GravityView/readme.txt

 	- `gravityview_entry_after`: Before the entry wrapper closing tag
 	- `gravityview_list_body_after`: After entry output
 * Modified: Added `gravityview_get_entry_ids()` function to fetch array of entry IDs (not full entry arrays) that match a search result
+* Fixed: PHP Notices on Admin Views screen for users without edit all entries capabilities
+* Tweak: Merge Tags enabled for Table view "Custom CSS Class" field settings
+* Tweak: In the Edit View screen, show a link icon when a field is being used as a link to the Single Entry mode
 * Tweak: Added helper text when a new form is created by GravityView
 * Tweak: Removed duplicate `GravityView_frontend::hide_field_check_conditions()` and `GravityView_frontend::filter_fields()` methods
+* Tweak: Renamed "Description" drop zone to "Other Fields" to more accurately represent use
+* Tweak: Remove all fields from a zone by holding down the Alt key while clicking the remove icon
+* Modified: Added `get_cap_choices()` method to be used for fetching GravityView roles array

 = 1.1.5 =
 * Added: "Edit" link in Gravity Forms Entries screen